cenote/jasperstarter/README.md

     $ mvn package -P release,windows-setup

+or

+    $ mvn package -P release,windows-setup,snapshot

-While developing you may want to habe a quicker build.
+While developing you may want to have a quicker build.
 The **dev** profile excludes some long running reports and the compressed archives.
 Instead it puts the build result into _target/jasperstarter-dev-bin_.

     $ mvn package -P dev

+Now you can execute JasperStarter without IDE:

+    $ target/jasperstarter-dev-bin/bin/jasperstarter

+or

+    $ java -jar target/jasperstarter-dev-bin/lib/jasperstarter.jar

 To run JasperStarter from within your IDE add _\--jdbc-dir jdbc_ to the argument list of your run configuration.
 Otherwise you will get an error: